 The Mafia: Main enemies in two of the game's arcs.

-Mana Potion: One item reduces AP costs when equipped, and using transfer on yourself restores MP.
+Mana Potion: One item reduces AP costs when equipped, and using the Transfer skill on yourself restores MP.

 Martial Pacifist: Hondara.
 Before he'll allow you to study under him, you first have to learn how to fight without killing, which you accomplish by learning the otherwise useless moves of the Actual Pacifist mentioned above.
 The Urkans as a whole seem to lean in this direction...except in the very, very rare event that they go to war.
 Then the gloves come off.